softrams/bulwark/README.md

 $ npm install
 ```

 Running `npm install` will install both server-side and client-side modules.
-Furthermore, it will run the npm script `npm run config` which will dynamically set the environment variables in addition to dynamically updating the [Angular environment](https://angular.io/guide/build).
+Furthermore, it will run the script `npm run config` which will dynamically set the environment variables in addition to updating the [Angular environment](https://angular.io/guide/build).

 ### Development Mode